Safety

 Never assume drivers will see you or will stop

-Do not run across the street, take your time and cross safely
+Do not run across the street

 Be aware of your surroundings